What Does It Mean When a Wine is Full-Bodied?

 Perhaps in the simplest of terms, body can mean the weight or heaviness of the wine.
 When you take a sip of the wine, what comes to mind first?
 Is it light and watery in how it hits your palate?
 Or does it resemble a cough syrup, being thick and syrupy?

-For this descriptor, the weight or heaviness, we could say that wine that is light and watery is definitely not considered to be a full-body wine, while one that has a thicker mouth-feel would be considered a full-body wine.
+For this descriptor, the weight or heaviness, we could say that wine that is light and watery is definitely not considered to be a full-body wine, while one that has a thicker mouth-feel would be considered a full-bodied wine.

 Understanding Wine Body